Is good nutrition is essential for our mental health?

 Food and chemicals in the brain interact throughout the day to keep us going.

-“If you eat a variety of healthy foods, including lean proteins, fruits, vegetables, healthy fats, and low-fat dairy products, you are bound to obtain the nutrients which support a healthy body and mind,” Mrs. Katz says.
+“If you eat a variety of healthy foods, including lean proteins, fruits, vegetables, healthy fats, and low-fat dairy products, you are bound to obtain the nutrients which support a healthy body and mind,” Mrs. McAdams says.

 Some specific foods which can support good mental health include turkey, walnuts, salmon and sardines, skim milk, green tea, and even dark chocolate.

 “Turkey has a high level of tryptophan which stimulates serotonin production.
 Low levels of serotonin, which is a neurotransmitter that has a calming effect, are often found in people who suffer from depression.
-Walnuts, salmon, and sardines have high levels of omega-3 fatty acids, which support overall brain health,” Mrs. Katz says.
+Walnuts, salmon, and sardines have high levels of omega-3 fatty acids, which support overall brain health,” Mrs. McAdams says.
 “Skim milk and other low-fat dairy products are rich sources of calcium, vitamin D, and proteins that induce a sense of well-being and relaxation.
 Green tea contains theanine, an amino acid that may reduce stress.
 And dark chocolate helps release serotonin, but just remember that it’s calorie-dense, so only a little at a time!”

 When you eat can also affect how you feel.
 Low-energy levels during the day can be a result of poor meal timing.